noforn/gpt-oss-tools/README.md

 # gpt-oss-tools

-gpt-oss-tools is a command-line assistant that combines a language model with several helpful utilities.
+gpt-oss-tools is an intelligent agent that combines gpt-oss with several helpful utilities.
 It uses the `agents` framework to run an interactive chat session and exposes tools for web search, URL browsing, weather lookups, and executing Python code in a sandboxed environment.

 ## Key Features